ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

   disqualified and recused members).

-- Open ballots can be submitted either by email to the list of voting members or as voice votes during an IAB teleconference.
+- Open ballots can be submitted either by email to the list of voting members or as verbal votes during an IAB teleconference.

 - Secret ballots are only shared with the Executive Director and Chair.